fultoncjb/sudoku/README.md

 sudoku
 ======

-C++ recursive solver for Sudoku with GUI built with Gtkmm and Gtk+
+C++ recursive solver for Sudoku with GUI built using Gtkmm and Gtk+